SimpleITK/SimpleITK/Documentation/docs/source/building.rst

 Testing
 -------

-After compilation the prudent thing to due is to test SimpleITK to ensure your build is stable and suitable for installation and use.
+After compilation the prudent thing to do is to test SimpleITK to ensure that your build is stable and suitable for installation and use.
 The following commands execute the SimpleITK tests.

 .. code-block :: bash